-We talked to Charlotte Carbery of Hair By Charlotte about her hairdressing passion and here is what she said about it.
+Charlotte Carbery of Hair By Charlotte shares with us her hairdressing passion and the effects of Covid-19.

 How are you and your family doing in these COVID-19 times?